 Most major red meat producers are primarily focused on their domestic markets.
-In 2021, only 18% of total production was exported.
-Previously, this has been even lower, with only 10-15% exported in the 2000s.
+In 2021, only 18% of global production was exported.
+Previously, this has been even lower, with only 10-15% of product exported in the 2000s.
 Australia is unusual in this regard, exporting between 65-75% of its red meat each year.